Aleksandar Vuković

-Aleksandar Vuković (Александар Вуковић, [aleksǎndar ʋûːkoʋit͡ɕ]; born 25 August 1979) is a Serbian professional football manager and former player who currently manages Polish Ekstraklasa club Piast Gliwice.
+Aleksandar Vuković (Александар Вуковић, [aleksǎndar ʋûːkoʋit͡ɕ]; born 25 August 1979) is a Serbian professional football manager and former player who most recently managed Polish Ekstraklasa club Piast Gliwice.

 Club career

 He started his career at Borac Banja Luka.
 Still young, he moved to FK Partizan youth team.
 Where he played until 2000.
 While in Serbia, he also played for FK Teleoptik and FK Milicionar.
 He signed a contract with Iraklis Thessaloniki on 17 December 2008.
 He retired after a four-year stint in Ekstraklasa side Korona Kielce.

 Managerial career

-In 2019–2020 he was the Legia Warsaw's coach.
-He won the Polish Championship in the 2019–20 Ekstraklasa season.
-He was dismissed in the following season, after quickly dropping out of a UEFA Champions League qualifying and the league defeat at Górnik Zabrze.
+On 2 April 2019, Vuković was appointed manager of Legia Warsaw, having previously worked there in assistant and caretaker roles.
+In the 2019–20 season, he led the team to their 14th Ekstraklasa title.
+He was dismissed in the following season, after quickly dropping out of a UEFA Champions League qualifying and a league defeat at Górnik Zabrze.

-On 13 December 2021 he was once again announced as the manager of Legia, following Marek Gołębiewski's resignation a day prior after an defeat to Wisła Płock, which saw Legia drop to the bottom of the league.
-In his first match after his return, Legia defeated Zagłębie Lubin 4-0 and left the relegation zone.
+On 13 December 2021, he was once again announced as the manager of Legia, following Marek Gołębiewski's resignation a day prior after a defeat to Wisła Płock, which saw Legia drop to the bottom of the league.
+In his first match after his return, Legia defeated Zagłębie Lubin 4–0 and left the relegation zone.
 He successfully led Legia away from relegation and finished 10th, eleven points clear of the relegation zone, winning 3–0 against Cracovia on the last match day.
 On the same day, Vuković left his role as Legia's manager.

 On 27 October 2022, he replaced Waldemar Fornalik as the manager of Piast Gliwice.
+On 14 May 2024, shortly before the conclusion of the 2023–24 season, Piast announced they had exercised an option in Vuković's contract to keep him at the club until June 2025.
+On 27 March 2025, it was revealed he would leave the club at the end of the 2024–25 campaign.